Clapperboard iOS app and photo extension

 Overview

-My mobile app photo extention is a photo extention which allow’s user’s to add a Clapperboard to the video they are on.
-This is to help the user locate the video quickly in the photos app as video’s are typically quite hard to find since they are usually the first frame of the video
+My mobile app photo extension lets users add a Clapperboard to the video they are on.
+This helps the user locate the video quickly in the Photos app, since videos are typically hard to find because they appear as the first frame.

 Problem

-The problem which my friend faced was when they were recording city skylines and their music performances it was hard to go back and organise them as the first frame wasn’t enough to help them locate the image.
-This was annoying for the user when they wanted to share the clips on social media or with their friends since the clips first frames look quite similar so they had to check it manually each time.
+The problem my friend faced was that, when they were recording city skylines and their music performances, it was hard to go back and organise them, as the first frame wasn’t enough to help them locate the image.
+This was annoying for users when they wanted to share the clips on social media or with their friends, since the clips’ first frames looked quite similar, so they had to check them manually each time.

 Solution

-My app solves this problem by adding a Clapperboard style image as the first frame which includes the director’s name, title, scene, take and director which the user inputs.
-Then the user can press the blue check button to start the export process which adds the Clapperboard to the first frame.
+My app solves this problem by adding a Clapperboard-style image as the first frame, which includes the director’s name, title, scene, and take, all entered by the user.
+Then the user can press the blue check button to start the export process, which adds the Clapperboard to the first frame.

 Key Features